 Even though the scope of the Handbook is limited to measuring the magnitude of the globalisation process, the task encompasses a potentially large number of areas.
 Priority is given to those that are considered the mainsprings of globalisation: international trade, foreign direct investment, the activity of multinational firms and the production and international diffusion of technology.

-The five chapters contained in this Handbook are followed by a brief description of the sources of data for the proposed indicators, a list of acronyms and a glossary which recalls the definitions of the principal terms used.
-The main indicators proposed in the Handbook are presented in the companion volume, OECD Economic Globalisation Indicators.
+The five chapters contained in the Handbook are followed by a brief description of the sources of data for the proposed indicators, a list of acronyms and a glossary which recalls the definitions of the principal terms used.
+The main indicators proposed in the Handbook are presented in the companion volume, OECD Economic Globalisation Indicators (2010).